forestgrape/coronavirus/4_immunological/immune_system.md

 * The life form interactions under the realm of the immune system are of the following forms:
   * The interactions are competitively and if out of balance with fitness costs.
   * Only regulations at the molecular or cellular level are considered to be part of the immune system.
 Trained neural network interaction are usually considered as not part of the immune system.
-    * Worms infecting mammals are fought by stomach acid and antibodies (mainly IgE), so this interaction is part of the immune system.
+    * Worms infecting mammals are targeted by antibodies.
+So, even though both are multicellular organisms, the response involves a 'classical' immune response.
     * Predator-prey are competitive interaction unless at the molecular or cellular level, they are usually not considered as part of the immune system.
 Micro live forms hunting often are considered immune related, e.g. cells phagocyting bacteria or viruses.
 Also venoms are often handled by organs of the immune system.

     > As often discrete classifications in biology are approximations.